 - The parent has a mental illness or deficiency that makes it impossible for him or her to care for the child’s emotional, physical and mental needs;

 - The parent’s mental illness or deficiency is permanent;

 - The child has been placed out of the parent’s care for a period of at least six months;

 - The State has made all reasonable efforts to return the child to a parent’s care; and

 - The termination of parental rights is in the child’s best interests.

 Contact A Custody Lawyer Today

 If you have questions about how mental health issues will affect your child custody case, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.